gmume/gencg_h2201/Day03.md

 ## Grid again

 In order to have a working clock by the end of the week I adapted my grid with boxes from the day before again.
-To visualize the seconds the boxes turn transparent on after another.
-When there are 60 transparent boxes the hole thing resets and starts again.
+To visualize the seconds the boxes turn transparent one after another.
+When there are 60 transparent boxes the hole thing should reset and start again.
 That was what I was able to achive so far and I would continue to work on it on an other day.

 {% raw %}
 <iframe src="content\day03\time_v1\index.html" width="100%" height="450" frameborder="no"></iframe>